googlefonts/googlefonts.github.io/gf-guide/hosting.md

 <br><br>
 <b>GitHub</b>
 <br>
-Is one of the various web providers of Git services (Bitbucket, GitLab, to name a few).
+Is one of the various web providers of Git services (others include Bitbucket and GitLab, to name a few).
 Google Fonts requires the use of GitHub since it includes various other features to help administer the workflow of a project that further simplify working and collaborating via Git.

 </div>